Maple Sugaring Days

 • Items for sale including fresh maple syrup, books and resources, and Preserve Historic Sleeping Bear items

-Explore the history of sugaring and overview of the process.
-This is a must if you are unable to go on the guided-hike at Dechow.
+Learn about the history of sugaring and get an overview of the process from a historic presenter.
+This is a must if you are unable to go on the self-guided hike at Dechow.

 How does weather and climate play a role in the flow of sap?
 How are changes in northern Michigan changing the sap season?